Updated: Apr 28

 Christ offered this clarification to his followers: “...
 You will lead by a completely different model.
 The greatest one among you will live as the one who is called to serve others.”

-A definite mark of maturity in a man is when he gets much fulfillment out of lifting others up, for he knows that what he facilitates happening for others, God will make happen for him.
+A definite mark of maturity in a man is when he gets as much fulfillment out of lifting others up as he does being lifted himself, for he knows that what he facilitates happening for others, God will make happen for him.

 Be a great man—hold the door open!